Skip to content

 Deployments can target all services in an app instance or only selected services.

-During the first deployment, Wodby deploys all non-buildable services immediately.
-Buildable services usually leave the app instance in awaiting until a deployment is triggered with build information from a CI system.
+During the first deployment, Wodby deploys services without a build source immediately.
+Services with build sources usually leave the app instance in awaiting until a deployment is triggered with build information from a CI system.
+Optional build image targets without their own build source can still deploy with their configured service image when the build does not provide a custom image for them.

 Every deployment is associated with a specific stack revision of the app instance.